Can veneers last a lifetime?

 Veneers are among the strongest and most reliable dental restorations, and when properly cared for, there's no reason they shouldn't last several years.
 Depending on the patient's needs and budget, there is also the option of having partial veneers that cover only part of the tooth or full dental veneers, which cover the entire front of the tooth.
 Studies suggest that porcelain veneers (also a strictly cosmetic dental procedure) can be expected to meet and exceed those numbers.
 Dental veneers are basically thin peels that are applied to the front of the teeth, making them look even and undamaged.

 The longevity of porcelain veneers depends on the care you take to maintain them over the years, as well as the condition of your natural teeth before the veneers are placed.
 Composite veneers require a highly qualified provider (dentist or prosthodontist), while porcelain veneers require a great laboratory technician to get a successful result.
-Because it involves trimming some teeth, teeth that have had a conventional porcelain veneer placed, from that point on, will always require some type of dental restoration (veneer or crown) to have a satisfactory appearance.
+Because it involves trimming some teeth, teeth that have had a conventional porcelain veneer placed will always require some type of dental restoration (veneer or crown) to have a satisfactory appearance.

 Leave Reply